SSpzcee/Asunder-PHB/phb/md/twoup.md

 ### **Elemental Mastery**

 You have peerless control over elemental chakra, far beyond the realm of what's considered normal, and to a level that some would even think is impossible.
 Choose two elements; you can use them as if you had taken the Elemental Aptitude ability for them.
 Additionally, your ranks in the Elemental Affinity ability apply to all elements you can use.
 And your NDB increases by 0.25 for every rank in Elemental Affinity you have.
 This doesn't mean your personal chakra nature corresponds to all five elements, only that you're equally skilled with them all.

-Additionally, you have an Elemental Shaping pool which dictates how much you can modify any given basic Elemental Ninjutsu (advanced elements can not be shaped), with one point in it for each element you have Aptitude for, and four points for each rank of any elemental jutsu you know (for a potential maximum of 24).
+Additionally, you have an Elemental Shaping pool which dictates how much you can modify any given basic Elemental Ninjutsu (advanced elements can not be shaped).
+You gain four points for each rank of any elemental jutsu you know (for a potential maximum of 24).
 You can use your Elemental Shaping pool to modify any Elemental Ninjutsu you perform in the following ways (which doesn’t ‘use up’ your pool; its size simply determines how much you can modify any given technique):

 \> 15 points: +1 Target